zhitaryksergey/kleiner-pfiffikus/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 11.2.8 (2022-02-12) =
+* Solved an array_key_exists error

+= 11.2.7 (2022-02-10) =
+* Fixed some minor CSS issues for the category mapping autosuggest
+* Changed plugin title in readme.txt file

+= 11.2.6 (2022-02-09) =
+* Tested for WooCommerce 6.2

+= 11.2.5 (2022-02-07) =
+* Solved an UTF8-encoding issue that broke XML feeds

+= 11.2.4 (2022-02-02) =
+* Added rawurldecode for some fields

+= 11.2.3 (2022-02-01) =
+* Fixed a XSS vulnerability issue

+= 11.2.2 (2022-01-31) =
+* Fixed a XSS vulnerability issue

+= 11.2.1 (2022-01-30) =
+* Fixed an issue for individually priced bundled products that had a discount configured, it was not adding the VAT to those prices.

+= 11.2.0 (2022-01-26) =
+* Fixed an issue where the plugin crached on Skroutz feeds when simple products were changed into variable products or the other way around

+= 11.1.9 (2022-01-26) =
+* Confirmed compatibility with Wordpress 5.9

+= 11.1.8 (2022-01-21) =
+* Added support for up to 5 additional images for Mall.sk feeds

+= 11.1.7 (2022-01-20) =
+* Bolder element changed the table rate shipping name method.
+This causes the integration to no longer work.
+This issue has been fixed now.

+= 11.1.6 (2022-01-20) =
+* Solved this error for Skroutz feed: Call to undefined method WC_Product_Simple::get_available_variations()

+= 11.1.5 (2022-01-20) =
+* Added support for the Mall.sk media (image) URL field

+= 11.1.4 (2022-01-14) =
+* Tested for compatibility with WC 6.1
+* Changed Skroutz template so it meets the new Skroutz color requirements

+= 11.1.3 (2022-01-09) =
+* Removed htaccess feature as it seems to be conflicting for some users

+= 11.1.2 (2022-01-07) =
+* Added support for the Mall.sk availability feed
+* Added user cap filter

+= 11.1.1 (2022-01-03) =
+* Added quantity support for Skroutz feeds

+= 11.1.0 (2022-01-03) =
+* Update of post meta extra fields only when they are set and filled

+= 11.0.9 (2022-01-02) =
+* Added user security checks

+= 11.0.8 (2021-12-30) =
+* Added template for Slovakian Mall.sk marketplace

+= 11.0.7 (2021-12-23) =
+* Added missing capability checks on plugin settings that could influence product feeds.
+Only administrators are allowed to make these changes.

+= 11.0.6 (2021-12-22) =
+* Added htaccess files to the feed directories so they no longer will be cached (thanks @Anders!)
+* Added downloadable and virtual attribute data so those can be added to feeds and filtered on
+* Fixed an issue where disabled product variations still made it into the size attribute
+* Fixed an array merge warning that showed when a new feed was being created and no previous feed was present

+= 11.0.5 (2021-12-20) =
+* Fixed an issue where shipping formula's were not translated to shipping costs properly

+= 11.0.4 (2021-12-18) =
+* Solved a rounding issue for discount calculations on products that use a point as seperator

+= 11.0.3 (2021-12-16) =
+* Checked for compatibility with WooCommerce 6.0
+* Solved a PHP warning that was showing in the logs when creating a Skroutz feed

+= 11.0.2 (2021-12-15) =
+* Solved a PHP warning that was showing in the logs when creating a Skroutz feed
+* Solved a mysqli::real_connect() error

+= 11.0.1 (2021-12-14) =
+* Reverted previous release as it lead to invalid header errors on new plugin installs

+= 11.0.0 (2021-12-11) =
+* Removed unused variables from some functions and did an extra array check

+= 10.9.9 (2021-12-10) =
+* Solved a PHP notice

+= 10.9.8 (2021-12-09) =
+* Replaced usage of site_url with home_url for feed headings

+= 10.9.7 (2021-12-05) =
+* Added template for Miinto Germany

+= 10.9.6 (2021-12-04) =
+* Fixed some PHP notices that showed when the Google Dynamic Remarketing feature was enabled but parent variable products returned no price

+= 10.9.5 (2021-12-03) =
+* Solved an issue where product variations could not be updated

+= 10.9.4 (2021-12-02) =
+* Removed the graphs from the manage feeds page, will soon be replaced by new ones
+* Replaced a filter_var_array function with a proper Wordpress sanitize function

+= 10.9.3 (2021-12-01) =
+* Added the System regular price ex.
+VAT and System sale price ex.
+VAT attributes

+= 10.9.2 (2021-12-01) =
+* Updated the out of date Chart.js libraries
+* Removed eval for shipping cost formula's
+* Replaced usage of CURL with Wordpress HTTP API
+* Solved some translation permalink issues
+* Added missing sanitizing to POST and GET requests
+* Added escaping to some variables that are being echo'd

+= 10.9.1 (2021-11-29) =
+* Added extra authorisation and checks to prevent cross-site scripting abuse
+* Added Guadeloupe (GP), Martinique (MQ), French Guiana (GF) and Reunion (RE) to the list of supported countries
+* Removed CDATA feature as it was not properly functioning

+= 10.9.0 (2021-11-25) =
+* Added template for TikTok

+= 10.8.9 (2021-11-22) =
+* Added template for German ElCheapo.de

+= 10.8.8 (2021-11-18) =
+* Fixed an issue with the Discount Rules for WooCommerce plugin from FlyCart that returned no decimals in round discount prices.
+The .00 are now also added.

+= 10.8.7 (2021-11-15) =
+* Added extra image attribute 4 to 9 for Beslist.nl feeds

+= 10.8.6 (2021-11-12) =
+* Tested for compatibility with WooCommerce 5.9

+= 10.8.5 (2021-11-07) =
+* Fixed the JSON-lD for the brand details

 = 10.8.4 (2021-11-02) =
 * Fixed an issue with Skroutz feeds where product sizes that are out of stock are now removed from the size field